 Today is your lucky day.
-I’m going to show you how easy it is to make homemade vegan chocolate?
-Easy Homemade Vegan 5 Ingredient Chocolates is what is happening here.
+I’m going to show you how easy it is to make homemade vegan chocolate!
+Easy Homemade Vegan 5 Ingredient Chocolates with homemade cherry jame.
 Made with cocoa butter, cocoa powder, maple syrup, vanilla and sea salt.

-I stuffed these vegan chocolates with homemade cherry jam.
+I stuffed these vegan chocolates with my crazy easy homemade cherry jam.
 This jam, guys.
 I’ve thrown out the traditional jam making steps and created my own.
 It takes 5 minutes to prepare and the entire recipe (including the chocolate) is 5 ingredients.
-Yeah.
-8 ingredients or less, baby.
-Easy peasy.

 I appropriately named this jam “5 Minute Miracle Jam” because it is totally worthy of it’s own post.
 2 reasons.
 First, it takes 5 minutes to prepare, no cooking involved, 3 ingredients (+ a tad of water) and it tastes miraculous on your tastebuds.
 After I teased you guys with a pic of these cherry jam filled chocolates on Facebook, and on my Instagram, you all flipped with excitement.
 SO, I knew I better post the whole recipe.
 By the way, I’m new on Instagram, so make sure to follow me on there, as I give previews of recipes sometimes before I post them.

 This cherry jam is awesome in these chocolates, but also amazing on toast, biscuits, muffins, you name it.
 This is a homemade cherry jam that does not require you to cook over the stovetop like traditional jam making, or even the use of chia seeds.
 Chia seed jam, from what I have seen, is all over the internet and seems to be cooked as well in most cases.
 I love chia seeds in my smoothies, but unfortunately don’t like the texture of them in my jam.
 I’ve always been real finicky with textures.